-The first known case of artemisinin—resistance in Africa has been identified: a finding of great significance for efforts in global malaria control and drug resistance monitoring.
-A large international team that included KAUST scientists identified the African origin of drug-resistant malaria parasites detected in a Chinese patient, who had travelled from Equatorial Guinea to China1.
+The first known case of artemisinin—resistance in Africa has been identified: a finding of great significance for efforts in global malaria control and drug-resistance monitoring.
+A large international team that included KAUST scientists identified the African origin of drug-resistant malaria parasites detected in a Chinese patient, who had traveled from Equatorial Guinea to China.

 “We used whole-genome sequencing and bioinformatics tools we had previously developed—like detectives trying to link the culprit parasite to the crime scene,” explained Pain.

 Sequencing and analysis of P. falciparum DNA unveiled its origin by disclosing the several one-nucleotide differences, called single nucleotide polymorphisms (SNPs) that vary according to the geographical source of the strain.
 In the same way as merchandise barcodes contain information about the country of a product’s origin, SNP patterns reveal the birthplace of the parasite.

 For these tests, KAUST scientists used the nuclear DNA, as well as the one present in two organelles of the parasite: the mitochondrion and the apicoplast, a defining organelle of malaria parasites and related species.
 Both methods independently validated the origin of the parasite as West African, confirming the first case of artemisinin-resistance mediated by a K13 gene mutation on the African continent.

 “The spread of artemisinin resistance in Africa would be a major setback in the fight against malaria, as ACT is the only effective and widely used antimalarial treatment at the moment.
 Therefore, it is very important to regularly monitor artemisinin resistance worldwide,” explained Pain.